SpongeBobSun/NoPush/README.md

 You can just use `npm install` and 'node app` to run the server.
 The server will listen to port 22333 by default.

-With the server running, you can visit `http://your.server.address/message` for a message send interface.
+With the server running, you can visit `http://your.server.address/message` for a message sending interface.

 It's pretty ugly & savage right now.